prablordeppey/compositions-coda/README.rst

 .. code:: python
 	>> import numpy as np
-	>> from compositions import transforms
+	>> from compositions import transform